All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Here is a picture of two strips glued to the base.
 Can you see how it is bent and glued perfectly over the line?
 Likewise, glue all the walls of the digestive tract.

 Optionally, you can differentiate the intestines in contrasting colours.
-The usage of bright colours creatively can make the activity look more fun.
+The use of bright colours creatively can make the Activity look more fun.

 Make a bridge

-Note- If you want to make the process a little easier, you can make the meeting point of the intestines a four-way intersection.
-This will help your child think over which could be the right path and hence learn more effectively.
+This step is the only tricky part of the DIY.
+If you want to make the step a little easier, make the meeting point a four-way intersection.
+This can help the child think about which could be the right path and learn more effectively.

-Now, this is important; use something Small and Heavy to run through the maze.
-Ball bearings would be a great choice.
+The Digestive System Maze is ready!
+Use a Small and Heavy ball to run through the Maze.
+Ball bearings would be a fantastic choice.

 Final thoughts on our Digestive system maze

 Did this post inspire you to make one for your child?
-Let me know in the comments section.
+Let me know how you liked this Idea:)